kameleo-io/local-api-client-typescript/README.md

 // Connect to the browser with Playwright const kameleoPort = 5050;
 const browserWSEndpoint = `ws://localhost:${kameleoPort}/playwright/${profile.id}`;
-// The exact path to the bridge executable is subject to change.
-Here, we use %LOCALAPPDATA%\Programs\Kameleo\pw-bridge.exe const localAppDataPath = process.env.LOCALAPPDATA;
-const executablePathExample = `${localAppDataPath}\\Programs\\Kameleo\\pw-bridge.exe`;
-const browser = await playwright.firefox.launchPersistentContext('', {

 // The Playwright framework is not designed to connect to already running
 // browsers.
 To overcome this limitation, a tool bundled with Kameleo, named
-    // pw-bridge.exe will bridge the communication gap between the running Firefox
+// pw-bridge will bridge the communication gap between the running Firefox
 // instance and this playwright script.
+// The exact path to the bridge executable is subject to change let pwBridgePath = process.env.PW_BRIDGE_PATH;
+if (!pwBridgePath && process.platform === 'win32') {
+    pwBridgePath = `${process.env.LOCALAPPDATA}\\Programs\\Kameleo\\pw-bridge.exe`;
+} else if (!pwBridgePath && process.platform === 'darwin') {
+    pwBridgePath = '/Applications/Kameleo.app/Contents/MacOS/pw-bridge';
+}

+const browser = await playwright.firefox.launchPersistentContext('', {
-    executablePath: executablePathExample,
+    executablePath: pwBridgePath,
     args: [`-target ${browserWSEndpoint}`],
     persistent: true,
     viewport: null,